cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.5.1v0.1
 User password strength SHALL be enforced.

+- _Rationale:_ Weak passwords increase the risk of account compromise.
+Enforcing password strength adds an additional layer of defense, reducing the risk of account compromise.
-- _Rationale:_ Strong password policies protect an organization by prohibiting the use of weak passwords.
+ Strong password policies protect an organization by prohibiting the use of weak passwords.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping